getsentry/sentry-docs/src/collections/_documentation/accounts/quotas.md

 {% include components/alert.html
     title="Note"
-    content="Delete and discard and per-project rate limits are only available to Business plans" level="info"
+    content="Delete and discard and per-project rate limits are only available on Business and Enterprise plans"
 %}

 ## Increasing Quotas